moonrepo/schematic/book/src/schema/generator/typescript.md

 ### Importing external types

-For better interoperability, you can import external types from other TypeScript modules using the `external_types` field, which is a map of file paths (relative from the output location) to a list of types to import from that file.
+For better interoperability, you can import external types from other TypeScript modules using the `external_types` option, which is a map of file paths (relative from the output location) to a list of types to import from that file.
 This is useful if:

 - You have existing types that aren't generated and want to reference.